 In recent times, the world has witnessed a significant decrease in the number of people living in extreme poverty (i.e less than $1.90 a day).
-About one billion people have graduated out of extreme poverty in the past two decades, especially in Asia, Latin America.
-The most significant decrease took place in China, where about 500million people have made it out of extreme poverty.
+About one billion people have graduated from extreme poverty in the past two decades, especially in Asia and Latin America.
+The most significant decrease took place in China, where about 500 million people have made it out of extreme poverty.
 Learn more about how China become an ‘economic miracle’

 According to the World Bank, the number of people living in extreme poverty fell from 43% in 1981 to 11% in 2013 and in 2016, this number fell below 800 million.
 This implies that more than 90% of the world’s poor have graduated out of the extreme poverty trap.

-Notwithstanding the significant progress in reducing the number of people living below the poverty, there are variations in its distribution.
+Notwithstanding the significant progress in reducing the number of people living below the poverty line, there are variations in its distribution.
 The World Bank (2019) further states that:

 - More than half of the extreme poor live in Sub-Saharan Africa.
 In fact, the number of poor in the region increased by 9 million, with 413 million people living on less than US$1.90 a day in 2015, more than all the other regions combined.
 If the trend continues, by 2030, nearly 9 out of 10 extreme poor will be in Sub-Saharan Africa.